Car not starting, misfiring or using more fuel? Your ignition coil pack could be to blame.

 On modern cars with an electronic ignition system that uses a computer, rather than a distributor, to ‘fire’ the spark plugs at the right time, the coil is likely to be mounted directly to the spark plug or to a pair of spark plugs, without the need for HT leads.
 For this reason, a modern engine can have multiple coils.

-How does the coil work?
+How does the ignition coil work?

-A coil works on the ‘step-up’ transformer principle in that it transforms one voltage into another that’s higher.
+An ignition coil works on the ‘step-up’ transformer principle in that it transforms one voltage into another that’s higher.
 It does this using two separate wires coiled around each other with both coiled around a central iron core, all contained within an insulated body.

 One wire, called the secondary, is made up of thousands more windings than the other one, called the primary.